20 Christmas Europe Breaks For Every Budget

 19. Sinaia, Romania

-Nowadays, his castle turned out into a museum, visited by more than half a million people annually.
+His castle has become a museum, visited by more than half a million people annually.

-Each room has a different architectural style, such as Gothic, Venetian, German or Oriental.
+Each room has a different architectural style, such as Gothic, Venetian, or German,

-Overall, Christmas atmosphere can be felt anywhere in town, no matter if you decide to go to ice skate in downtown, to admire the holiday decorations of the streets, or to simply enjoy a hot chocolate in a rustic restaurant with your loved one. <—– You all know how much I loved our summer European trip to Bucharest, maybe Sinaia will be next on our list!
+Overall, the Christmas atmosphere can be felt anywhere in town, whether you go ice skating downtown, admire the holiday decorations on the streets, or simply enjoy a hot chocolate in a rustic restaurant with your loved one. <—– You all know how much I loved our summer European trip to Bucharest; maybe Sinaia will be next on our list!

 By Bella | Whisper Wanderlust